DHTMLX/docs-todolist/docs/guides/project_operations.md

 # Operations with projects

-## Changing the active project
+## Change the active project

-It is possible to change the currently active project via the [`setProject()`](../../api/methods/setproject_method/) method.
-It takes the id of a project as a parameter:
+Use the [`setProject()`](../../api/methods/setproject_method/) method to switch the currently active project.
+The method takes the project ID as a parameter:

 ~~~js {9,16}
 const projects = [